-What should you tell your doctor before taking Imnovid®
+What should you tell your doctor before taking Imnovid[®]

-- If your partner is pregnant, or if you think your partner may be pregnant or if your partner is planning to become pregnant, as Imnovid[®] may be harmful to an unborn child. - If you have previously had an allergic (hypersensitive) reaction such as rash, itching, swelling, feeling dizzy or trouble breathing while taking related medicines called 'thalidomide' or 'lenalidomide'. - If you have previously had an allergic (hypersensitive) reaction such as rash, itching, swelling, feeling dizzy or trouble breathing to any other ingredient in Imnovid[®] capsules.
-Ask your pharmacist for advice. - If you have had a heart attack, have heart failure, have difficulty breathing, or if you smoke, have high blood pressure, high cholesterol levels or are a diabetic - If you have a history of kidney problems. - If you have a history of liver problems.

-- If you have a history of thrombosis (blood clots). - If you are taking or have recently taken any other medicines, including medicines bought without a prescription.
+- If you have previously had an allergic (hypersensitive) reaction such as rash, itching, swelling, feeling dizzy or trouble breathing while taking related medicines called 'thalidomide' or 'lenalidomide'Imnovid[®] - If you have previously had an allergic (hypersensitive) reaction such as rash, itching, swelling, feeling dizzy or trouble breathing to any other ingredient in Imnovid[®] capsules.
+Ask your pharmacist for advice - If you have had a heart attack, have heart failure, have difficulty breathing, or if you smoke, have high blood pressure, high cholesterol level or are a diabetic - If you have a history of kidney problems - If you have a history of liver problems - If you have a history of thrombosis (blood clots) - If you are taking or have recently taken any other medicines, including medicines bought without a prescription.